kellya/aqueous/README.md

 Goals
 =====
-With a projec that has been on the back-burner longer than I have actively worked on it, I find it hard to define goals for the project at all.
+With a project that has been on the back-burner longer than I have actively worked on it, I find it hard to define goals for the project at all.
 But to give some idea of what I have in mind: